-Historically, main-stream dentistry has viewed biocompatible and holistic dentistry as quackery.
-This is primarily due to lack of knowledge and options available.
+Historically, mainstream dentistry has viewed biocompatible and holistic dentistry as quackery.
+This is primarily due to lack of knowledge and available options.
 The lack of knowledge, has allowed many dental providers of biocompatible/ holistic dentistry to deviate far from scientific, evidence-based dentistry, which has made them outcasts to main-stream dentistry.

 Today, medical/dental research is far more advanced.
 With more knowledge and options, a more balanced approach is possible.
 Biocompatible dentistry, really means to provide dentistry compatible with life and health.
-Dentists who patch teeth and ignore the side effects to the tissues and body, are ignoring health and biocompatibility.
+Dentists who patch teeth, often ignore the side effects to the tissues and body, are also ignoring health and biocompatibility.
 It is has become more evident that as biologic and osmotic beings, in an increasingly toxic world, being more knowledgeable and judicious is a must.
-Decreasing the use of materials and techniques, which may have undesirable side effects, has become increasingly important.
+Decreasing the use of materials and techniques, which may have undesirable side effects, have become increasingly important.
 Additionally, dentistry now has many options for techniques and materials, which was not the case in the recent past.

-All medical and dental procedures have side effects, and all dental materials can also have toxic effects, it is unavoidable.
+All medical and dental procedures have side effects, and all dental materials can also have toxic effects, that are unavoidable.
 Thus, an attempt to minimize side effects is very important.
-Allergies to dental materials can cause chronic inflammation (5), this can be much worse if the material is placed subgingival, in constant contact with the gingiva.
-Many restorative dental procedures (crowns, fillings, etc.) are placed with subgingival margins and contribute to chronic periodontal inflammation, which threatens teeth, but more importantly, overall health.
+Allergies to dental materials can cause chronic inflammation (5), this can be much worse if the material is placed subgingivally and is in constant contact with the gingiva.
+Many restorative dental procedures (crowns, fillings, etc.) are placed with subgingival margins and contribute to chronic periodontal inflammation, which threatens the teeth, but more importantly, overall health.
 Oral chronic inflammation and chronic periodontal disease are major contributors to several serious diseases and medical conditions such as heart disease, arterial disease, diabetes, strokes, rheumatoid arthritis, birth complications, and cancer (6, 7).

-There are a number of dental materials which have more propensity to be hyper-allergenic, like Nickel, or some acrylics.
-Although, patients can be allergic to any material.
-If the patient has a history of severe allergies, it may be a good idea to test patients for allergic hypersensitivity for dental materials.
+There are a number of dental materials which have a higher probability to be hyper-allergenic, like Nickel, or even some acrylics.
+Although, patients can be allergic to any material, it may be a good idea to test patients for allergic hypersensitivity for dental materials, especially if the patient has a history of severe allergies.

 Other controversial materials and their management, like amalgam with mercury and fluoride, should be discussed with patients.
 Extensive worldwide studies have deemed them safe (8).
-An open discussion between dentist and patient is important however, it is ultimately the patient’s preferences and their own research should be acknowledged and respected.
+An open discussion between dentist and patient is also important however, it is ultimately the patient’s preference and their own research which should be acknowledged and respected.